Jeremy Lin Making Huge Difference For Brooklyn Nets Since Returning From Injury

 “Obviously he’s taken us to a whole other level, or even two levels, I don’t know if that’s really the expression, but that’s the way it feels,” star center Brook Lopez recently opined.
 “He makes us a vastly better team when he’s on the court – I don’t really think you can count that enough.”

-Added coach Kenny Atkinson, “I think he’s kind of regulated us a little bit in terms of getting guys in the right position and in their correct roles.
+Coach Kenny Atkinson added, “I think he’s kind of regulated us a little bit in terms of getting guys in the right position and in their correct roles.
 That’s been important.
 I think guys really thrive in an environment where there’s stability.”

 Playing at a consistently high level has also become the norm for Lin, so much so that he recently shared he no longer gets overly excited about the thought of playing at Madison Square Garden, the place where the era of “Linsanity” first took flight during the 2012 season.